pramodkumarkarn/Ver-ID-Android-Sample/README.md

 Full API documentation is available on the project's [Github page](https://appliedrecognition.github.io/Ver-ID-Android-Sample/com.appliedrec.ver_id.VerID.html).

 # Release Notes

+## Changes in Version 3.0.0
+- Reduced download size of the library:
+	- Ver-ID's resources like model files are no longer bundled with the library.
+Resource files need to be bundled in your app's assets folder.
+	- Ver-ID's resources may also be loaded from a URL you specify when loading the library.

 ## Changes in Version 2.0.7
 - Updated style on guide screens.